Melanotaenia caerulea - photo© Gerald Allen

 Distribution & Habitat

-This species was collected in Papua New Guinea at several sites in the lower and middle Kikori drainage system, spanning a distance of approximately 125 km.
-They inhabit small tributary streams flowing through rainforest, except at one location where it was collected in a small tidal creek-fed pond in open sunlight.
+Melanotaenia caerulea have been collected at several sites in the lower and middle Kikori drainage system, spanning a distance of approximately 125 km.
+They were found in small tributary streams flowing through rainforest, except at one location where they were collected from a small tidal creek-fed pond in open sunlight.
+The Kikori River rises in the central mountains of southwestern Papua New Guinea and flows southward for nearly 250 km before forming a major delta at the head of the Gulf of Papua.

 Remarks